-iii.
-Quality target: 50%
+5. Quality target

-- 1. The goals for the STI and PSU reward evaluation are the medium- to long-term, and short-term goals of major initiatives to improve the root causes (vulnerabilities) that may exist with our QARA organizational structure, manufacturing processes, quality management systems and the quality culture of our medical business. - 2.
-The Compensation Committee and the Quality Assurance and Regulatory Affairs (QA&RA) sub-Committee, which is made up of outside directors, cooperate to determine proper compensation evaluation targets and achievement rates based on completion of extensive remediation and Quality Systems improvement work streams.
-Successful completion of these work streams was further verified by regular meetings of QA&RA sub-Committee and the preliminary results of an independent third-party audit at one facility.
+- The goals for the STI reward are the short-term goals of major initiatives to improve the root causes (vulnerabilities) that may exist with our Quality Assurance and Regulatory Affairs (QA&RA) organizational structure, manufacturing processes, quality management systems and the quality culture. - The Compensation Committee and the Quality Assurance and Regulatory Affairs (QA&RA) sub-Committee, which is made up of Outside Directors, cooperate to determine proper compensation evaluation targets and achievement rates based on completion of extensive remediation and Ouality Systems improvement work streams.